 Further work with the scribe removed the crown from the matrix.
-I recovered the blade and twice piece of root.
+I recovered the blade and a piece of root.
 The plan is to reattach it to the base with Paraloid B-72.
 It will be removable with acetone later.

-Labial Side of Crown
+Lingual Side of Crown

 Crown Interior Microscopic Detail

-Below is a simple focus stacked image of three photos made through a microscope.
+Below is a simple focus-stacked image of three photos made through a microscope.
 You can see what appears to be another layer of enamel buried further in.
 A polished section would provide a better view.